adikulkarni0/pxdocs/content/operations/operate-other/operate-docker/stateful-applications/redis/_index.md

 ### Create snapshot of your volume

 You can create container-granular snapshots, by saving just this container’s state.
-Snapshots are then immedidately available as a volume.
+Snapshots are then immediately available as a volume.

 Create a snapshot of the `redis_vol` volume using `pxctl`.